 You can buy pre-tied dusty blue velvet bows that are ready to hang.
 They work as a tree topper or scattered throughout the branches for a consistent look.

 Snowflake picks bring an extra layer of sparkle to a blue Christmas tree.
-Just tuck these glittery accents between the branches, and suddenly your tree feels like a winter wonderland.
+Just hang these glittery accents between the branches, and suddenly your tree feels like a winter wonderland.

-Try clustering a few picks near your favorite blue ornaments for a fresh, frosty vibe.
-You’ll usually spot snowflake picks at craft stores or online when the holidays roll around.
+Try clustering a few near your favorite blue ornaments for a fresh, frosty vibe.